Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 • A visit to Venta La Loma, with its traditional dishes, in nearby Iznate is also highly recommended.

-• As for the restaurant selection in cosmopolitan Malaga (24 minutes by car), it is of the highest European class.
+• As for the restaurant selection in cosmopolitan Malaga (24 minutes by car), it is of the highest European standard.
 In Malaga you will find, among other things, the trendiest restaurant in this part of Spain (located in the new port Muelle Uno): the Michelin restaurant Jose Carlos Garcia.

 Things to do and see

-To the north is the trail from Benamacorra/El Borge and to the south the trail from Rincón de la Victoria.
+To the north is the trail from Benamacorra/El Borge and to the south is the trail from Rincón de la Victoria.

 Also nearby (route length in brackets): • Puerto de Santopitar (4 km)